mreinfurt/GeneticAlgorithm.Protein/README.md

 Tournament sizes (number of conformations) can be specified.

 ## Logging
 The algorithm automatically logs a runthrough to the ```average.txt``` file which contains the average energy of one population for each generation.
-This can be used to generate graphs like this:
+This can be used to generate graphs like this (average energy vertical, generation number horizontal):
 <p align="center">
   <img src="https://raw.githubusercontent.com/mreinfurt/GeneticAlgorithm/master/information/seq50.png">
 </p>